Shelby County Sheriff calls use of new ‘e-shields’ a ‘regrettable mistake’

 The e-shields were spotted by a group of protesters who gathered in front of the Criminal Justice Center and blocked part of Poplar Avenue Thursday afternoon.
-The protest was in response to news that two of the three officers involved in the shooting death of 26-year-old Louisville woman Breonna Taylor would not be indicted for her death.
+The protest was in response to news that two of the three officers involved in the shooting death of 26-year-old Louisville woman Breonna Taylor would not be indicted.

 The Shelby County Sheriff’s Office says members of Shelby County Jail’s Detention Response Team were deployed to assist with security.
 Members of that team displayed two e-shields.